Recognition of the Informal Carer Status

 - Minimise isolation by fostering integration into the community.

-- In order to enable the caregiver to participate in self-help groups, and if necessary, the qualified professional from the social security services must provide information about the existing social support networks that are more appropriate to substitute the caregiver during his/her possible temporary absence.
+- In order to enable the carer to participate in self-help groups, and if necessary, the qualified professional from the social security services must provide information about the existing social support networks that are more appropriate to substitute the carer during his/her possible temporary absence.

 Training and information